-Shared print retentions carry with them the assumption of staying power.
-It can be assumed that, as individual libraries assess what to withdraw against shared print collections, questions will arise around the storage environment in which those collections are retained.
-Additionally, when groups of libraries or programs undertake to coordinate shared print retentions there will be questions around what storage environments are most appropriate.
-While climate-controlled, closed stacks are best at preserving volumes in the long term, and are therefore preferred for shared print retentions, open stacks environments may also be defined as efficient and appropriate, depending on the library or program’s shared print model.
+Shared print retentions carry with them the assumption of longevity.
+It can be assumed that questions will arise around the storage environment in which the shared print collections are retained.
+Additionally, when a group of libraries or programs undertake to coordinate shared print retentions, there may be questions around what storage environments are most appropriate.
+For some shared print retentions, an efficient, appropriate storage environment may be a service library, in open stacks.
+For other shared print retentions, it may be advisable to prioritize secure, environmentally regulated space.

 Recommended storage environments for shared print

-This best practice is meant to support shared print contributors as they evaluate the storage options available to them.
-While this best practice makes recommendations for materials to especially consider for secure, closed storage facilities with basic environmental regulation (Tier 1 or Tier 2 as outlined in Table 1), it is acknowledged that not all contributors have access to that type of environment.
+This best practice is meant to support shared print program member libraries as they evaluate the storage options available to them.
+While this best practice makes recommendations that take into account the need for materials to be secure, closed storage facilities with basic environmental regulation (Tier 1 or Tier 2 as outlined in Table 1), not all contributors will have access to that type of environment.

 How to expose storage environment information for shared print retentions

-Option 1: Record and expose through a directory of retention institutions (i.e. directory of facilities in the Print Archives Preservation Registry); related option to further expose the tiers as a generated data field at the title-level in registry records
+Option 1: Record and expose through a directory of retention institutions associated with shared print registries (i.e., directory of facilities in the Print Archives Preservation Registry); a related option is to further expose the tiers as a generated data field in the metadata.1

 Option 2: Record and expose through local metadata (i.e., 583 note in disclosure records).

 - ALA CORE’s Library Storage Interest Group “Provides a forum for exchanging ideas on the planning, design, development, operation, management, and/or dismantling of library collection storage.”
 See website at https://www.ala.org/core/member-center/interest-groups/library-storage.